lucasjoliveau/doc/fr/developer/howtos/upgrade_custom_db.md

 Before working on an upgraded test database, we recommend to make the custom developments work on an empty database in the targeted version of your upgrade.
-This ensures that the customization is compatible with the new version of Odoo, allows to analyze how it behaves and interacts with the new features, and guarantees that they will not cause any issues when upgrading the database.
+This ensures that the customization is compatible with the new version of Konvergo ERP, allows to analyze how it behaves and interacts with the new features, and guarantees that they will not cause any issues when upgrading the database.